Non-dialable point: Manual exchanges

-Destinations with numbers in non-standard lengths or formats may have required an operator dial the number or request assistance of an inward operator at destination.
-Rural party line numbers in manual exchanges were prone to awkward, non-standard numbering schemes like "line 10, two long rings and one short" which were gradually eliminated as the number of parties on a single line was reduced and the manual switchboard replaced by automatic dial equipment.
+Destinations where numbers were in non-standard lengths or formats may have required an operator to dial the number or request assistance of an inward operator at the destination.
+Farmer Lines were in rural areas and consisted of non-standard numbering schemes like 23F21, which instructed the operator to plug into the jack designated 23F and ring 2 long and 1 short signal.
+Every telephone on the 23F line rang, so it was not unusual for everyone on the 23F circuit to pick up their telephone and listen in on the conversation.
+These Farmer Lines were gradually eliminated as the manual service was replaced by automatic dial equipment.

 Manual radio links

 Historically, some entire telephone exchanges in remote communities were reachable from the outside world only by shortwave radio.
 The initial international calls to the Dominion of Newfoundland were made on January 10, 1939 on a Canadian Marconi Company shortwave link through Montréal and required operator assistance even after local calls within St. John's switched to dial in 1948.
 A similar shortwave radio link joined St. John's to London UK, operated manually.
-While the original 86 area codes (created in 1947) provided a routing code for operators to dial Montréal (514) or Halifax (902) directly, the operator would have had to ask a Canadian operator to attempt to reach Newfoundland by radio until some time after the April Fools' Day 1949 confederation with Canada.
+While the original eighty-six area codes (created in 1947) provided a routing code for operators to dial Montréal (514) or Halifax (902) directly, the operator would have had to ask a Canadian operator to attempt to reach Newfoundland by radio until some time after the 31 March 1949 confederation with Canada.

 A similar system continued for many years in Canada's far north; Alma or Val-d'Or were points directly reachable by wire from which calls going further north were at one time carried manually by shortwave radio links.
 These manual links were gradually rendered obsolete by communications satellites and satellite telephony; even the North Pole, well beyond the reach of geosynchronous satellites, should be within the costly but automated reach of the Iridium satellite constellation.

 Manual mobile and marine

 The first widespread deployment of automatic mobile telephone service was the Advanced Mobile Phone System, introduced in October 1983 and discontinued in the early 21st century.
 It, like its successors, is direct-dial.
 Earlier radio manual mobile systems had a very limited number of mobile channels and required that calls to Mobile Telephone Service and ship-to-shore subscribers be placed via the mobile or marine operator.

+With the introduction of Cellular Telephone service, Improved Mobile Telephone Service was discontinued.
+Operator access has been discontinued to place calls to or from a Cellular Telephone.